LibreCAD/docs/ref/customize.rst

 .. actual image size 328px x 438px

-Widget Options change the appearance of LibreCAD.
+Widget Options **Options - > Widget Options** change the appearance of LibreCAD.
 Options are available for:

     - General: LibreCAD's application window decorations (borders, buttons, etc.) and permits the use of custom *style sheets* (see below).
     - Toolbar: the *Theme* and size of the toolbars' icons.